 So what might some people consider even crazier than you undertaking your first skydive adventure?
 Many might say it’s when you announce your desire to take lessons and become a certified skydiver.
 But that’s okay—those who have enjoyed the exceptional feeling of freedom as you soar through the skies high above the ground will understand your desire to take skydiving lessons.
 Of course, skydiving training is tough—it has to be—but when you reach the end of training successfully, you’ll have the supreme satisfaction of joining the elite group of certified solo skydivers.

-The Skydiving School at Skydiving.com Houston offers the ultimate in skydiving training programs.
-We’ll help you broaden your skills and knowledge in your quest to become certified for solo skydiving.
+Skydiving School offers the ultimate in skydiving training programs.
+A team of experienced instructors will help you broaden your skills and knowledge in your quest to become certified for solo skydiving.
 Legally, there’s no requirement for you to become certified to make solo jumps, but in order for you to safely enjoy the sport of skydiving, it is definitely your smartest move.
 Furthermore, once you become a certified skydiver, you’ll be permitted to undertake solo skydives at all United States Parachute Association (USPA)-approved skydiving centers.
-Skydiving.com Houston’s network of skydiving centers all are included in that category.

-Our experts at the Skydiving School stay informed about the most current training methods and information.
-Every one of our instructors is certified by the USPA, and each has extensive experience in training beginning skydivers.
+The experts at the Skydiving School stay informed about the most current training methods and information.
+Every one of our affiliate instructors is certified by the USPA, and each has extensive experience in training beginning skydivers.

 If you’re looking for the fastest way to be ready to make your first solo jump, check out the USPA’s Integrated Student Program (ISP).
 It’s a carefully structured program that builds on skills learned in each level as you progress through the training.
 Among our network members who teach skydiving, ISP is used more often than any other method.